Professional wrestling match types: Object on a Pole match

-The Object on a Pole match, whose name is usually derived from the object being hung, i.e. "Brass knuckles on a Pole", "Steel chair on a Pole", "Singapore cane on a Pole", "Paddle on a Pole", "Viagra on a Pole", "Contract on a pole", "Mistletoe on a Pole" or "Judy Bagwell on a Forklift", is the spiritual forebear of the ladder match.
+The Object on a Pole match, whose name is usually derived from the object being hung, i.e. "Brass knuckles on a Pole", "Steel chair on a pole, or "Judy Bagwell on a Forklift", is the spiritual forebear of the ladder match.
 In this case, an object is placed on a pole that extends from one of the four turnbuckles on the ring with the wrestlers battling to reach it first.
 Unlike the ladder match, however, reaching the object doesn't usually end the match; it simply allows that wrestler to use it as a weapon.
 This is not a no-disqualification match; the weapon on the pole is merely an exception to the disqualification rule.
 However, this is sometimes a no-disqualification match in which any weapon, plus the one on the pole, can be used.
 This match is referred to by many wrestling critics as a "Russo Special", due to the propensity of WCW booker Vince Russo's use of Pole Matches during his tenure at the company.
 Another World Championship Wrestling specialty is the San Francisco 49ers match, where four boxes are placed in the four corners of the ring, one with the championship belt and the other three with weapons.
 You must find the box with the belt to win the match and the championship.
 To date, this match is only known to have happened in a major wrestling federation once, with Booker T defeating Jeff Jarrett to become the WCW World Heavyweight champion on October 2, 2000.